cloudmailin/docs.cloudmailin.com/content/receiving_email/examples/ruby.md

 Completed 201 Created in 1ms (ActiveRecord: 0.0ms)
 ```

-## Receiving email with Rails 3 and 4
+## Receiving email with Rails 5 and older

-Rails 4 and 5 are very similar to the Rails 5 example above.
+Inbound email to Rails 4 and 5 are very similar to the Rails 6 example above.

 Rails 3 already makes use of mail instead of using TMail that was default in Rails 2.x.
 In Rails 3
 we just have to `rails generate controller incoming_mails` to generate our controller and add a create method.